null.gif (43 bytes)

 title_about_changing.gif (4777 bytes)

-Myths and false perceptions about wolves abound in popular culture and have resulted in the persecuting of wolves for thousands of years.
-Very few stories or fables involving wolves are based on fact.
+Myths and false perceptions about wolves abound.
+Very few wolf ‘stories’ are based on fact.
+As a result of the spread of these myths, wolves have been persecuted for thousands of years.
 One of the goals of the Wolves Ontario! project is to educate the public about the truths about wolves.

 myth_label.gif (742 bytes) Wolves will eliminate or reduce traditional game species (deer & moose) as well as other furbearers (beaver).